putuyoga/privyr-lead/README.md

 ---

-Here is the sample request using a curl
+This is sample `curl` request that can be used to test the webhook.

 ```bash
 curl --location --request POST 'https://privyr-lead.vercel.app/webhooks/y3qt3O1X5f4w8n3Qvi3uK' \